lucaschi2026-code/Pickle-Ball-Launcher/README.md

 - The segment gear was never positively fastened to the mount — only glue and friction.
 - That makes a one-way drive: going up, the gear pushes the mount along.
 Coming down, the gear has to *pull* the mount, and the joint couldn't carry the weight of two motors in shear.
 - Superglue (cyanoacrylate) is brittle — decent in a straight pull, almost no fatigue life under vibration.
 Two spinning motors right next to the joint is the worst case for it.
-- The tilt assembly wasn't balanced on its pivot, so gravity and pivot friction were always working against the motor.

 **Improvements**

-- Print the segment gear as part of the tilt mount — no joint left to fail.
+- Connect the segment gear to a component on the motor mount without glue (see img below).
 - Balance the assembly (move mass or add a counterweight) so the centre of gravity sits on the pivot axis.
 The motor then only fights friction, not weight.
 <img width="766" height="397" alt="image" src="https://github.com/user-attachments/assets/29597639-6d22-41d2-9954-a90f8fa8ec71" />